conariumsoft/lovecraft/README.md

 TODO LIST:
-- VRController Wrapper Class
-- VRController Haptic Feedback (Rumble) *
-    - Haptic Feedback when pushing on walls (possibly working?)
+- Make base station work.
+- Confirm multiplayer works well

-    - When slapping things with hand
+- Rumble when slapping things with hand
     - Also add sound system that matches the slapped material
-- VRHead Physical interactions (Prevent pushing head through walls) *
 - Can use the force in debugging mode *
 - Debug Information Wrist Watch? *
-- Work out details of Multiplayer VR.
-(Later!!) *
 - Movement system.
 (Favor joysticks over teleport) (SnapTurn) *
 - Climbing *
 - Make body & camera physics based (Can push yourself around?)

 - Ballistics Module
     - Determines properties such as the damage of a punch or slap.
     - Allow blunt-force weapons to have: